2021 is the year I complete my general-schooling, plan ahead, catch-up on my backlog

 Because 2020 has taught us that anything can happen at times when we are the least prepared

 Where you say — “I’ll do that project tomorrow, I’ll start tomorrow, I don’t have time.
 Procrastination.
-Or as I like to call it ‘working on getting work done”
+Or as I like to call it ~ ‘working on getting work done”

-The point is - you start it in the next 10 seconds before your negotiating mind tries to find an excuse.
+The point is: you start it in the next 10 seconds before your negotiating mind tries to find an excuse

 Go drink a glass of water, have a cold shower or if you’re reading this at night and you’re just about to doze off — try sleeping without a pillow and feel that weird ‘feeling of falling’ your idea doesn’t have to be ambitious.

-I plan on
+I plan to:

-- learn Python
+- learn Python & C++

 - setup a casual Matrix chatroom